cadauxe/S2Shores/README.md

 Detailed information on the configuration can be found here :
 - *wave_bathy_inversion_config.yaml* (an example can be found in the s2shores [config directory](https://github.com/CNES/S2Shores/blob/main/tests/data/config/config2/wave_bathy_inversion_config.yaml)) : parameters for the bathymetry inversion method.

-One configuration file is needed :
-- *wave_bathy_inversion_config.yaml* (an example can be found in the s2shores [config directory](https://github.com/CNES/S2Shores/blob/main/tests/data/config/config2/wave_bathy_inversion_config.yaml)) : parameters for the bathymetry inversion method.

 # Main parameters